X1X71/Pi-hole-Debian/README.md

 # How to set up Pi-hole on Debian based systems for network-wide ad blocking

 [Pi-hole](https://pi-hole.net/) is a powerful network-wide ad blocker that works by acting as a DNS sinkhole, blocking unwanted content such as advertisements and trackers across all devices in your network.
-It's designed for low-power devices like the Raspberry Pi but can be installed on any Linux machine, including Debian 12.
+It's designed for low-power devices like the Raspberry Pi but can be installed on most Linux machines.
 This guide will walk you through installing and configuring Pi-hole on a Debian 12 system.

 **Prerequisites**